Tafresh University

 Tafresh University (Persian: دانشگاه تفرش), formerly named Tafresh Amir Kabir University of Technology (TAUT) is an educational university located in Tafresh, Iran.
 Now, about 3,000 students study in this university.

 History

-It was early 1987 that the first step for establishing a university in the city of Tafresh was taken by the university development council.
-In 1988, Tafresh University began academic activities.
-With the permission of the development council for higher education, Tafresh University was elevated to an independent university in 2005.
+iIn 1988, Tafresh University began academic activities.
+Tafresh University was elevated to an independent university in 2005.

 Academics

 Tafresh University was founded to constitute 4 research centres and 17 faculties with 45 academic majors available at undergraduate and graduate levels.
 At the time being Tafresh University hosts 2,130 students in 7 academic disciplines.

 Presently, Tafresh university has 70 full-time academic staff members.
 They comprise the following faculties: